pedroabreu0/pedroabreu0.github.io/_posts/2020-06-27-Experience-Report-Galois-Internship.md

 The summer of 2019 was a remarkable summer in my life, thanks to this internship.
 Our cohort would go out literally every weekend and explore the city.
-I had an amazing roomate.
-Since we lived so close to the office, the interns would hangout at our appartment often.
+I had an amazing roommate.
+Since we lived so close to the office, the interns would hangout at our apartment often.
 If I could go back and change anything about that summer I wouldn't change a single thing, it was spectacular.

 If you are thinking of applying to work at Galois, either as an intern or a